 "And this: for my brother" — For Bond Fans Only in Conversation with Anthony & David Meyer

 Saturday 6 July 2019: London was buzzing.
-The England ladies' World Cup dream had come to a tearful end, but summertime, Wimbledon, and Pride Weekend were in full swing.
+The England ladies' World Cup dream had come to a tearful end, but summertime, Wimbledon and Pride Weekend were in full swing.

-Our first glimpse of the Meyer brothers in Octopussy is a fantastic sequence, masterfully directed by John Glen.
+Our first glimpse of the Meyer brothers in Octopussy is a fantastic sequence masterfully directed by John Glen.
 The twin knife-throwers are stalking unusual prey through woodland in East Berlin: a clown.

-John Barry's music ramps up the tension; Mishka only manages to wound the runner; Grishka pummels a knife into the disguised 009's back.
+John Barry's music ramps up the tension.
+Mishka only manages to wound the runner.
+Grishka pummels a knife into the disguised 009's back.
 Clown down.

-The look Mishka and Grishka give each other as the lifeless agent's body floats down the river provides the audience with an insight to their duo personalities: calculated killers.
-The sight of a bloodied clown throwing himself through the glass doors of the British Embassy in one last attempt to finish his mission before his death is harrowing.
+The look Mishka and Grishka give each other as the agent's body floats down the river provides us with an insight into their duo personalities: calculated killers.

-The only calculated thing about the Meyer twins on this particular Saturday in July was the platter of sandwiches they had made for us.
+The only calculated thing about the Meyer twins on this particular Saturday was the platter of sandwiches they had made for us.
 The only thing they were throwing at us was vodka and orange.

 So sit back and enjoy seeing double (07) in For Bond Fans Only in Conversation with Anthony and David Meyer.
 No clowns were hurt in the process.